{{FIT Europe-JTP Round Table

 Prague, March 15, 2014}}

-22 participants from 7 countries (Czech Republic, Romania, the Netherlands, Switzerland, Austria, UK and Germany) came to Prague to join a Round Table on New Developments in Translation Tools and Technology after a pre-event programme with a guided tour through Prague followed by a boat tour with dinner on the river Vltava.
+The Round Table 22 participants from 7 countries (Czech Republic, Romania, the Netherlands, Switzerland, Austria, UK and Germany) came to Prague to join a Round Table on New Developments in Translation Tools and Technology after a pre-event programme with a guided tour through Prague followed by a boat tour with dinner on the river Vltava.

 Seven presentations by Dr Tomáš Svoboda (Charles University), Dr Nicole Keller (University of Heidelberg), Daniela Ford (ITI), David Čaněk (MemSource) and Renate Dockhorn (FIT Europe) were followed by three discussion groups on machine translation/post editing, translation memory systems and cloud-based translation systems.

-One focus of this Round Table was to give a practice-oriented overview on new developments
+Targeted discussions One focus of this Round Table was to give a practice-oriented overview on new developments

 within the area of translation memory systems, cloud-based translation systems and machine